-6 There are several ways that the Code could treat neighborhood commercial, such as requiring it, offering incentives for it, or simply not prohibiting it.
-These options depend on other factors developed in the Code and will be provided for the EPC and Council review in the future.
+&lt;sup>7 There are several ways that the Code could treat neighborhood commercial, such as requiring it, offering incentives for it, or simply not prohibiting it.
+These options depend on other factors developed in the Code and will be provided for EPC and Council review in the future.